-It is important that each Participant's accounts are prepared in a consistent manner as this is a fundamental requirementaspect of ASX Clear's prudential supervision systemRisk Based Capital Requirements.
+It is important that each Participant's accounts are prepared in a consistent manner as this is a fundamental aspect of ASX Clear's Risk Based Capital Requirements.
 All returns lodged by Participants are confidential to ASX Clear, although ASX Clear is subject to the requirements of the law.